FRC3161/Odin/README.md

 Coming Soon: a script that installs the correct dependencies based on the platform you're using

 ## Usage
-To run the script, switch to the virutal environment you created and run `python main.py`
+To run the script, switch to the virtual environment you created and run `python main.py`

 ### Arguments
 Currently, the only argument supported is `--image`, to scan a code from an image.
 It's usage is as follows: